BruceHad/programming-notes-and-practice/reading/eloquent_javascript_2.md

 The arguments object has a length property.
 Each argument can be accessed similar to accessing contents of an array: arguments[0] gives the first argument, but it doesn't have other array methods.

+## The Global Objects

+The global scope can also be approached as an object in JS.
+In browsers the global scope is stored in the window variable.

+## Summary of Objects and Arrays
+Objects provide ways to group values into a single grab bag of values.
+Most values in js have properites (the exception being null and undefined).
+Those values are accessed using dot notation or sometimes bracket (like arrays).

+Methods are basically properties that happen to be functions.
+Methods of values usually operate on that value. e.g. string.toUpperCase().

+Objects can also serve as maps (associative arrays).
+The in operator can be used to find out whether an object contains a property.

+for (var name in object) loops over properties of an object.